Socio-economic impacts of the COVID-19 crisis on households in the Democratic Republic of Congo

 Households therefore need government support to minimise the negative effects of this crisis.
 The objective of this study is to provide analysis developed through direct household input during the data collection phase to support evidence-based decision-making processes regarding the effects of government decisions taken so far and the additional measures that could be taken to address household needs.

 The study is the result of a partnership between Élan RDC and Kinshasa Digital.
 The initial August 2020 survey on the impact of COVID-19 on households was well received.
 This new study includes slight modifications compared to the August 2020 survey.
-Three more iterations are planned (October, November, December).
+More iterations are planned (October, November, December - January and early February 2021).
 They will include information on households across the country on a monthly basis in order to understand the nature of the challenges they face and how they are changing.